RefuAid, Language: A Gateway

 The RefuAid 'Language: A Gateway' project increases access to English language tuition for people who have claimed asylum in the UK and those in the process of doing so.

-If you have a problem with your application or any questions about the RefuAid English language programs please call or email us on 07879 883 484 or email email@example.com
+If you have a problem with your application or any questions about the RefuAid English language programs please email us on email@example.com

 ielts & cae: sTUDENT Application and Eligibility

-RefuAid provide a limited number of grants for people who have been granted asylum to improve English and take English language exams.
+RefuAid provide a limited number of places for people who have sought asylum in the UK to improve English and take English language exams.
 These exams provide the necessary qualification to enter a university or a profession in the UK.
 Successful applicants will have an ambition to go on to further work or study.
 The grant includes; English language tuition classes at an accredited school, test fees for the Cambridge Advanced English (CAE) or for the IELTS test (dependent on what you need), £30 towards course materials/textbooks and a small grant for travel expenses.